 - Sent: November 5th, 2015

 While the timing of this email might seem early, it makes sense for a company like Rent the Runway: They want subscribers to find the perfect NYE outfit early.
 Notice the lovely GIF included in the middle of the email.
-This is a great way to showcase different stylish outfits while breaking the monotony of a long list of suggestions.
+This is a great way to showcase different stylish outfits while breaking the monotony of a long list of suggestions and offering several New Year’s promotion ideas.

 Company: Moda Operandi